SEO Industry’s Insane Growth and Why It’s Only the Beginning

 - Local SEO will divide into mobile and residential segments.

-- Highly personalized consumers demands will shape product design and psychographic data will be at the centre of all optimization efforts.
+- Highly personalized consumer demands will shape product design, and psychographic data will be at the center of all optimization efforts.

 - Great quality content will become even more important than it is now.

 - Ecommerce SEO won’t lose its place and will continue to represent desktop and mobile search.